lavafroth/zilch/README.md

 #### Undo

-If you accidentally disabled or uninstalled a system app, selecting the package entry will display the revert button in the bottom action row.
-Click it to undo the deletion and restore the app.
+Apps accidentally disabled or uninstalled via Zilch can be restored using the revert button.
+Zilch will always backup your app before deletion.

 ### Not yet implemented